hmrc/agent-authorisation-api/resources/public/api/conf/0.0/docs/overview.md

 * If required by the service the agent enters a known fact check for the client, e.g. postcode, VAT registration date
 * Link for the client to follow to authorise the agent is returned by the API.
 The expiration date of the link is also returned by the API
 * Agent sends the link to the client
+* If the Agent decides to change their mind, they have the option to cancel the invitation as long as it has not been responded by the client.
 * Client clicks the link and authorises agent (requires sign on through Government Gateway)
+* The Agent can check if they have an active relationship for delegated authorisation to act on behalf of a client.